Heal From Chronic Fatigue With Functional Medicine

 The list below is not a complete one and keep in mind - your situation is unique.
 There are hundreds of potential causes of fatigue, a full functional medicine evaluation can assess the factors below and personalize treatment just for you.

 Adrenal fatigue usually happens after periods of physical or psychological stress.
-Just think of an argument you've had with someone - your pulse quickens, your heart races and the feelings of anger are almost as palpable to you as when you were in the argument.
+Just think of an argument you've had with someone - your pulse quickens, your heart races and the feelings of anger are almost as palpable to you as to when you were in the argument.

-Your body makes no distinction between physical, psychological or emotional stress - the same chemicals are released.
+Your body makes no distinction between physical, psychological, or emotional stress - the same chemicals are released.

 Your adrenal glands are responsible for releasing adrenaline and cortisol.
 During times of stress, the demand for those chemicals increases in proportion to the experienced stress.
 This stress can be physical, psychological, mental, or biochemical in nature.

 When the body and mind experiences stress for long periods of time, the hypothalamus/pituitary/adrenal system cannot keep up with the production of these stress-adapting chemicals.